isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 ### Task 1: Create Read Text from Image Azure Function

-1. Expand the menu on the Azure Portal by clicking menu icon on top left corner and then click **+ Create a resource**
+1. Expand the menu on the Azure Portal by clicking the menu icon on top left corner and then click *+ Create a resource*

-2. The Azure Portal should show New resouce creation screen
+2. The Azure Portal should show the New resouce creation screen

 	a.
 Start typing *Function*, as you are typing *Function App* selection will be displayed below the textbox

 	b.
 Select *Function App* and Function App creation screen is displayed

 	c.
-Click **Create** and Function App Details screen is displayed
+Click *Create* and Function App Details screen is displayed

 	d.
 Enter the details - select the Resource Group created in Chapter 2.
 Enter a name for your function - which needs to be globally unique (add numbers like 123, 456, etc. whatever to make it unique).
 Select a Region.
 (It's not necessary, but you should probably make it the same as the resource group's region.)
-Select **.Net Core** for Runtime stack.
-Leave the rest of the options with their default settings and click the **Review + create** button on the bottom left.
+Select *.Net Core* for Runtime stack.
+Leave the rest of the options with their default settings and click the *Review + create* button on the bottom left.

 <img src="./images/CreateAzureFuncDetails.GIF" alt="Create Azure Function Details" width="50%" height="50%"/>